Schools Rugby

 The cross-field 7s (contact) version of the Girls Schools’ Cup is played off over a four event series throughout October, December, February and March.

-There are Junior and Senior competitions available for schools to enter, culminating in the Senior Final at Kingspan Stadium and the Junior Finals played as a blitz format at the Mid-Ulster Sports Arena.
+There are Junior and Senior competitions available for schools to enter, culminating in the Senior Final at Affidea Stadium and the Junior Finals played as a blitz format at the Mid-Ulster Sports Arena.

 Danske Bank Girls Schools’ Tag Cup